statengeneraal/laws-markdown/verdrag/hong/kong/international/convention/for/the/safe/and/environmentally/sound/etc/BWBV0006256/README.md

 .5. once approved in accordance with paragraph .4, be made available for inspection by the Administration, or any nominated surveyors or organization recognized by it; and

 .6. where more than one Ship Recycling Facility is used, identify the Ship Recycling Facilities to be used and specify the recycling activities and the order in which they occur at each authorized Ship Recycling Facility.

 ### PART  C

 ####SURVEYS AND CERTIFICATION

+Treedt in werking op een nader te bepalen tijdstip

 ### Regulation  10

 ####Surveys

+Treedt in werking op een nader te bepalen tijdstip

 1. Ships to which this Convention applies shall be subject to the surveys specified below: